passkeydeveloper/passkeys.dev/content/en/docs/reference/terms/index.md

 ## Third-Party Passkey Provider

-A [Passkey Provider](#passkey-provider) that is not built-in to the device's operating system and plugs in to the OS via platform APIs.
+A [Passkey Provider](#passkey-provider) that plugs in to the OS via platform APIs to store and manage a user's passkeys via the platform authenticator.

 ## User Presence (UP)